 TIP: When charging LFP cells or banks with an inexpensive bench top power supply please dial the current back by about 20%.
 This will allow the power supply to run almost indefinitely and not cause undue wear and tear on the unit.
 We ran my 30A model at 24A and Our 50A model at 40A… I wouldsometimes parallel them and charge at 64A when doing cycle testing.

 Nothing makes top balancing easier than a bench top power supply:

 If your power supply lacks dedicated voltage sensing, You MUST set the voltage into zero load BEFORE you connect it to the battery!
 Once connected to the battery adjusting the voltage can lead you to a pile of ruined cells.

 Human Error Over Charge!

-This cell and three others were over charged by one of the brightest guys in DIY LFP banks.
-He is also an EE. $hit happens and I use the $ for an S for a reason.
+This cell, and three others, were over-charged by one of the brightest guys in DIY LFP banks.
+He is also an electrical engineer. $hit happens and I use the $ for an S for a reason.

-Let’s break this down to see how easy these mistakes can happen..
+Let’s see how easy these mistakes can happen..

 ♦These cells were in parallel which means a 3.2V nominal pack

 ♦A 12V charger was used instead of a power supply or charger capable of LIMITING the voltage to 3.XX

 ♦He thought he turned the charger off.
 This is a prime example of HEF (human error factor).
 No matter how smart we are, we are still capable of making human errors or being forgetful.
 This is just normal human nature.